Chapter 6 of Running a Family Office Under $100M

 The Income Floor concept proves itself during downturns.

 In March 2020, markets dropped 35% in weeks.
-I watched founders navigate this two different ways.
+Founders responded in two very different ways.
 Those without an income strategy faced a choice—sell at the bottom or cut spending dramatically.
 Neither felt good.
 Some did both.

-Those who'd built income allocations kept receiving their payments.
+Those who'd built income allocations continued to receive their payments.
 They didn't sell anything.
 A few used excess cash to buy at depressed prices.
 When markets recovered, they were better positioned.

 Having income that doesn't depend on selling assets changes how you experience volatility.
 Market drops stop being emergencies.
 They become either neutral events or buying opportunities.